WizardCell/Personal-Tracking-Board/README.md

 # Folder Structure of the Repository
 ```
+├── ESP - source code for the esp side (firmware).
 ├── Documentation - wiring diagram, state diagram, instructions, etc.
 ├── PARAMETERS.md - hard coded parameters of the project.
 ├── README.md - this file.